Meet our 2026 Faculty

 PIANO

-Dr. Jesse Pierson (piano) is an instructor of Music Theory at the University of Northern Colorado as well as a private piano instructor, and collaborative coach.
-He is heavily involved in community music in Northern Colorado as the president elect with the Fort Collins Music Teachers Association and treasurer for the Health and Wellness Community Orchestra.
+Dr. Jesse Pierson is a professor of music theory and piano at the University of Northern Colorado and Colorado State University.
+He also serves as a chamber music coach for various Summer festivals in Northern Colorado and maintains a private piano studio where his students are regularly recognized in local and state-level competitions and festivals.
+He is heavily involved in community music in Northern Colorado as the president of the Fort Collins Music Teachers Association, faculty advisor for the Northern Colorado Collegiate Chapters of MTNA, and treasurer for the Health and Wellness Community Orchestra.
 Jesse received his Doctorate of Arts from the University of Northern Colorado in 2020 with a focus in Piano Performance and a secondary emphasis in Music Theory.
-Now, he resides in Fort Collins, CO with his family where, in addition to teaching, he is an active chamber and solo performer.

 Tim Burns